Comparison9 min read

 What is the difference between a technology partner and a solution partner?

-A technology partner is another software vendor whose product integrates with yours — they don't sell your product, they make their product work with yours.
-A solution partner is a services firm (agency, consultancy, VAR, SI) that sells, implements, or services your product to end customers.
-Technology partners are vendor-to-vendor relationships; solution partners are vendor-to-services-firm relationships.
+A technology partner is a software vendor or ISV whose product works alongside your services — they don't sell your services, they make their product fit your stack.
+A solution partner is a services firm (complementary MSP, consultancy, VAR, SI) that sells, implements, or services your offering to end clients.
+Technology partners are vendor-to-MSP relationships; solution partners are MSP-to-services-firm relationships.

 Do technology partners earn commission?

-Usually no. Technology partnerships are based on mutual value — both vendors benefit when joint customers adopt both products — without direct revenue share.
+Usually no. Technology partnerships are based on mutual value — both sides benefit when joint clients adopt both products — without direct revenue share.
 Some programs layer on referral or co-sell commissions for opportunities the technology partner originates, but the core relationship is integration and co-marketing, not commission economics.

 Can the same company be both a technology partner and a solution partner?

 Rarely.
 Most companies are structurally one or the other.
-Software vendors are technology partners; services firms (agencies, consultancies, SIs, VARs, MSPs) are solution partners.
+Software vendors and ISVs are technology partners; services firms (consultancies, SIs, VARs, complementary MSPs) are solution partners.
 The edge case is software vendors who also offer professional services — they may participate as both, but typically split the relationships into separate program tracks with different terms.

-Which type of partner should B2B SaaS prioritize?
+Which type of partner should an MSP prioritize?

-Most B2B SaaS should run both.
-Technology partners create defensive moat (customers using your integrations switch vendors less) and surface co-sell opportunities.
-Solution partners produce direct sourced revenue and extend implementation capacity.
-Early-stage SaaS often starts with technology partners (lower operational overhead) and adds solution partners as the program matures.
+Most MSPs should run both.
+Technology partners create defensive moat (clients using your integrated stack switch providers less) and surface co-sell opportunities.
+Solution partners produce direct sourced revenue and extend delivery capacity.
+Early-stage programs often start with technology and vendor partners (lower operational overhead) and add solution partners as the program matures.